daylinmorgan/clonmapper/md/methods.md

 1. Midi-prep one tube of transformed e. coli from step 3.1.1 according to manufacturer's instructions.

-2. Create the phasing primer mixture 'PrimeF-PAS' by mixing equimolar amounts of UniF PASx0 1 stage, UniF PASx1 1 stage, UniF PASx2 1 stage, UniF PASx3 1 stage, UniF PASx4 1 stage, UniF PASx6 1 stage (*see* **Table 1**).[^9]
+2. Create the phasing primer mixture 'PrimeF-PAS' by mixing equimolar amounts of PrimeF-PASx0, PrimeF-PASx1, PrimeF-PASx2, PrimeF-PASx3, PrimeF-PASx4, and PrimeF-PASx5 (*see* **Table 1**).[^9]

 [^9]:  Universal phase amplicon sequencing primers are used to add more diversity to the sequencing reads which helps prevents sequencing errors.